5.2.4 Employer obligations for collection from salary or wages

 Where an employer (apart from the Commonwealth) fails or refuses to make deductions from the salary or wages of employees as required under CSRC Act section 46(1) the employer is liable to pay a penalty of 20% per annum of the amount that should have been paid.
 An employer, other than a government body, is also liable to pay an amount equal to the undeducted amount (CSRC Act section 52).

-When an employer remits deductions to the Registrar, they must notify the Registrar of the details of the deductions.
+When an employer remits deductions to the Registrar, they must notify the Registrar of the details of the deductions, unless the employer is voluntarily reporting these details to the Commissioner of Taxation (see Employer obligations).
 If the employer remits less than the total expected amount to the Registrar and they are required to deduct amounts for more than one payer, the Registrar will transfer an amount from consolidated revenue to 'top up' the shortfall (CSRC Act section 78(3)(d)).
 The employer is liable to pay a penalty of an amount equal to the 'top up' amount (CSRC Act section 53).

 Remission of penalties